Written by Slawomir Gromadzki (“Swavak”), MPH

 – Apart from Ashwaganda you can use other herbal remedies and adaptogens such as Rhodiola and Three Tulsi (Holy Basil) tea or capsules.

-– Curcumin and naringenin exhibit neuroprotective properties in an animal model of Parkinson’s disease. >
+– Curcumin and naringenin (bitter flavanone in grapefruit, and variety of fruits and herbs) exhibit neuroprotective properties in an animal model of Parkinson’s disease. >

-– A naturally occuring L-Dopa rich plant extract of Mucuna pruriens was found to be an effective treatment for patients with Parkinson’s disease.
+– A naturally occurring L-Dopa rich plant extract of Mucuna pruriens was found to be an effective treatment for patients with Parkinson’s disease.
 Read more >

 – Taking selenium supplements and increasing consumption of foods high in selenium (Brazil nuts, sunflower seeds, mushrooms, garlic, onions, etc.).